Notes to the Consolidated Financial Statements

 Liquid funds, including the committed unused credit lines, must be available in order to cover future cash drains in due time amounting to a certain liquidity reserve.
 This reserve considers interest and amortisation payments and capital expenditures and investments in net working capital.
 At the balance sheet date, the liquid funds including the committed unused credit lines exceeded the defined liquidity reserve by MCHF 561.2 (PY: MCHF 516.8).

 Major credit risks to the Group mainly result from the sale of its products (debtor risk).
 Products are sold throughout the world, but primarily within continental Europe.
 Ongoing evaluations of the customers’ financial situation are performed and, generally, no further collateral is required.
 Concentrations of debtors’ risk with respect to trade receivables are limited due to the large number of customers of the Group.
 The Group records allowances for potential credit losses.
 Actual losses have not exceeded management’s expectations in the past.

 The maximum credit risk resulting from receivables and other financial assets basically corresponds to the net carrying amount of the asset.
-The balance of receivables at year-end is not representative because of the low sales volume in December.
-In 2015, the average balance of receivables is about 176% of the amount at year-end.
+The balance of trade receivables at year-end is not representative because of the low sales volume in December.
+In 2016, the average balance of trade receivables is about 141% (PY: 176%) of the amount at year-end.

 The Group uses several instruments and procedures to manage and control the different financial risks.
 These instruments are regularly reviewed in order to make sure that they meet the requirements of financial markets, changes in the Group organisation and regulatory obligations.
 Management is informed on a regular basis with key figures and reports about compliance with the defined limits.
 At the balance sheet date, the relevant risks, controlled with statistical and other methods, and the corresponding key figures are as follows: